subsub-eth/subsub-interface/README.md

-# CreateZ Interface
+# SubSub Interface

-A simple interface for the CreateZ smart contracts.
+A simple interface for the SubSub smart contracts.

 ## Development